Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres

-It is convenient to represent bifurcations in a 1-parameter family by the graph of critical values, equipped with the information of gradient $i/i$-intersections.
+It is convenient to represent bifurcations in a 1-parameter family by the graph of critical values, equipped with the information of $i/i$-intersections.
 See Figure~\ref{fig:graphic} for an example.
-Such a diagram is called a {\it graphic} (\cite{Ce}).
-In a graphic, a level exchange point corresponds to a crossing of two curves, a gradient $i/i$-intersection between a pair of critical points is represented by a dotted arrow, and a birth/death point corresponds to beaks.
+Such a diagram is called Cerf's {\it graphic} (\cite{Ce}).
+In a graphic, a level exchange corresponds to a crossing of two curves, an $i/i$-intersection between a pair of critical points is represented by a dotted arrow, and a birth-death bifurcation corresponds to beaks.